 I was shocked.
 Brussels sprouts were the surprise hit of Thanksgiving dinner.

-I have to admit to being lucky - I almost skipped Brussels sprouts, knowing how unpopular they are with my in-laws.
-I was looking for a make ahead side dish when I saw Kenji Alt’s Over the Top Creamy Brussels Sprouts Gratin.
+I almost skipped Brussels sprouts, knowing how unpopular they are with my in-laws.
+I was looking for a make-ahead side dish when I saw Kenji Alt's Over the Top Creamy Brussels Sprouts Gratin.
 It looked too good to pass up.
-(I figured, if they don't eat them, great!
+(I figured if they don't eat them, great!
 More sprouts for me.)
-I followed Kenji's basic idea, but left out the bacon, because some of my guests are vegetarian.
+I followed Kenji's basic technique but left out the bacon because some of my guests are vegetarians.

 Now, you may be thinking: Brussels sprouts?
 Vegetarian?
 What, are you serving health food?
-Um…no. These are rich, decadent sprouts, bathed in heavy cream and covered with cheese.
+No. These are rich, decadent sprouts, bathed in heavy cream and covered with cheese.
+They are a great side dish for a celebration meal.

 Ingredients